Who will blink first? Theresa May survives but Brexit conundrum remains

 Because of the way the parliamentary arithmetic stacks up, this might require a small number of Conservative lawmakers to vote to bring down their own government.
 Some of them have already suggested this scenario might eventually be considered preferable to a no-deal Brexit.

-"That's the nuclear weapon," said Charles Grant, director of the Centre for European Reform think tank.
+"That's the nuclear weapon," said Charles Grant, director of the Centre for European Reform, a think tank.

 An election could also be triggered with the help of the Democratic Unionist Party, a small Northern Irish group currently acting as kingmaker for the government.
 The Conservatives have just 317 of the 650 seats in the Parliament, so they require the DUP's 10 lawmakers to prop it up and rule.
 But despite their opposition to May’s Irish solution, they’ve so far said they wouldn’t bring down the government.